ElektraInitiative/libelektra/src/plugins/ruby/README.md

   #end

-  # 'check_conf' method, called before this plugin is used for mouting to check
+  # 'check_conf' method, called before this plugin is used for mounting to check
   # if the supplied config is valid.
 Missing or invalid config settings can be
   # 'corrected' or added.
   # Parameter: